norbert-acedanski/supernatural-guide/README.md

 - In S14E13 timeline is changed after Dean's wish and is restored in the same episode
 - Archangel Michael breaks loose and possesses Rowena in S14E14
 - Jack kills Archangel Michael in S14E14 and consumes his grace
+- Nick contacts Lucyfer in S14E17 via Donatello (Prophet), who tells him how to bring him back
+- Nick is killed by Jack in S14E17

 # TODO:
 - finish all seasons and episodes.